A Python program for the implementation of the {\Gamma}-method for Monte Carlo simulations: Application

 In \cref{tab:metro,tab:SW} we report the results of our analysis respectively for the single cluster and Metropolis algorithm.
 For each algorithm we consider different lattice sizes $L$ and evaluate $E$ and $f_\chi$ along with the respective autocorrelation times.
 Moreover, in \cref{fig:tau_rho} we show the \UNEW plots of the autocorrelation time and of the normalized autocorrelation for the derived quantity $f_\chi$ in the case $L=32$.

-Firstly, we notice that the simulations with the two different algorithms do not exhibit significant discrepancies for the mean values of $f_\chi$ and $E$.
+Firstly, we notice that the simulations with the two different algorithms are in agreement at the $2\sigma$--level for the mean values of $f_\chi$ and $E$.
 Furthermore, as expected, the behaviour of the autocorrelation times (\cref{fig:tau_rho}) exhibits a plateau starting approximately from the optimal summation window $W\tp{opt}$; at the same time, summing the autocorrelation function up to $W\tp{opt}$ allows to exclude (at least) a significant portion of its noisy tail.
 This has been achieved via a proper choice of the $S$ factor, as discussed in \cref{SubsecIB}.

 In a typical scenario a suitable choice for $S$ is around a few units \cite{ref1:LessErr}: this is indeed what we find for both algorithms.